JakBul/Premier-League-Quiz/README.md

 ## Acknowledgements

 - First and foremost, I would like to thank my Code Institute mentor Rohit for his support throughout the development of this project
-- Secondly,  I would like to thank my Code Institute tutor, [Nigel Edwards](https://github.com/nigel-edwards) for his assistance and guidance from the very start start of studies
+- Secondly,  I would like to thank my Code Institute tutor, [Nigel Edwards](https://github.com/nigel-edwards) for his assistance and guidance from the very start of my studies
 - In addition, I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support
-- Last but not least, I would like to thank my partner Angi, for believing in me, and allowing me to make this transition into software development
+- Last but not least, I would like to thank my partner Angi, for believing in me and allowing me to make this transition into software development